California Moped Accident Attorneys

 In addition to these scenarios, moped operators risk serious injuries in accidents involving other mopeds, scooters, pedestrians, motorists or motor vehicles (including Lyft and Uber drivers), bicyclists, and motorcyclists.

-If you’re injured in a moped because of another person’s carelessness, our moped accident attorneys in California are here to assist you.
-We will conduct a swift and comprehensive investigation of the accident scene, tirelessly working to secure compensation on your behalf.
+If you’re injured in a moped accident because of another person’s carelessness, our moped accident attorneys in California can assist you.
+Fill out our “Do I have a case?” form to find out whether you have a valid claim.

 What Are The Common Types Of Moped Accidents And Injuries?

-As per a study published in the Journal of the American Medical Association (JAMA), common injuries in scooter and moped accidents include:
+As per a study published in the Journal of the American Medical Association (JAMA), common injuries in scooter accidents include:

 - Fractures — Breaks or cracks in bones, often caused by trauma or excessive force.